AB-BLAST 3.0 is a powerful

 on some computing platforms (usually Linux)

-may be rejected by AB-BLAST and need to be restructured.
+may be rejected by their AB-BLAST counterpart and need to be restructured.

-This can happen if all parameters and flags are not specified
+This mostly can happen if all options are not specified

 Better thread management under energy conservation conditions.